dlaydon/DengVaxSurvival/README.md

 By default, the features specified in the parameter files produce an output string that identifies the features present in that model run.
 This output string is then included within all output file names.
 The output strings are long, unweildly and difficult to interpret.
+We apologise for the inconvenience and are working to make this less painful.

 Our main model (with both age and serotype effects) has output string "VAC_SILENT_PASSIVE_nENWX_SS_VEs_FSKs3_AGSVEheteroAdd_AS_Hazmult_fAdjHaz_prs1_2_SFU".